gamejolt/doc-help/src/enter-jam/index.md

 ![Enter Hashtag](/enter-jam/enter-hashtag.png)

-## Add Game Distributions
+## Add Game Files

-Before the jam's deadline, upload one or more game distributions (builds).
-Distributions, like game pages, are hidden by default, so be sure to unhide them.
+Before the jam's deadline, upload one or more game releases.
+Releases, like game pages, are hidden by default, so be sure to unhide them.

 ![Publish Distribution](/enter-jam/unhide-distribution.png)